5 Essential Leadership Principles for Success in Everything

 Photo: My sister, brother, and I (seated) celebrating with my mom.

 I’ve always been and will always be a momma’s boy.
-Mary Alice Hurd wore many hats — a department store buyer, master seamstress, puppet maker, cosmetologist, beauty supply owner, and beauty school director.
-But her favorite role was being a mom, not just to her three wild kids, but to everyone she met.
-My mom joined her Heavenly Father on March 1, 2023, and while those who loved her will no longer get to enjoy her physical presence, we can try to live every day by the leadership principles she taught us to be better people.
+My mother, Mary Alice Hurd, had a leadership style that adapted to the many hats she wore over her life — a department store buyer, master seamstress, puppet maker, cosmetologist, beauty supply owner, and beauty school director.
+Her favorite role was being a mom.
+She loved being a mom not just to her three wild kids, but to everyone she met.
+My mom joined her Heavenly Father on March 1, 2023, and while those who loved her will no longer get to enjoy her physical presence, we can try every day to be better people by following the leadership principles she taught us.

 Leadership Principle #1: Love What You Love